Introduction

 By implementing various blocks such as reactors, absorption towers, and separation units, the efficiency and operational conditions are accurately simulated.
 The simulation results are then analyzed based on variables such as temperature, pressure, production rate, and sulfur recovery percentage, and compared with actual operational data to assess the model’s accuracy.
 The input for Unit 115 of sour butane has the following composition: (the input to the unit lacks carbon monoxide and only contains methyl mercaptan and ethyl mercaptan).

 In Unit 115, there is an extraction tower for butane equipped with 15 trays, where methyl mercaptan and ethyl mercaptan are converted into mercaptans according to reaction (1).
 Sour butane enters from the bottom of the tower and is contacted with a caustic solution from Unit 113 (the caustic recovery unit) containing 100 ppm wt of the LCPS-30 catalyst (which is injected in liquid form from Unit 113) in a heterogeneous liquid-liquid manner.
-Subsequently, the sweetened butane enters a settler, where it is washed with water prior to entering, and finally passes through a sand filter to prevent the caustic solution from exiting with the sweetened butane before entering the butane dehygrogenation unit.
-Additionally, part of the sweetened butane is split before entering the butane dehygrogenation unit, with a portion sent to the caustic recovery unit.
-The butane dehygrogenation unit operates similarly to the propane dehygrogenation process.
+Subsequently, the sweetened butane enters a settler, where it is washed with water prior to entering, and finally passes through a sand filter to prevent the caustic solution from exiting with the sweetened butane before entering the butane dehydrogenation unit.
+Additionally, part of the sweetened butane is split before entering the butane dehydrogenation unit, with a portion sent to the caustic recovery unit.
+The butane dehydrogenations unit operates similarly to the propane dehydrogenations process.

 This simulation has been conducted using industrial data and existing designs from South Pars Phases 9 and 10.
 In this section, the simulation is also performed dynamically.
 The following general points regarding this simulation are noteworthy: